doliG/vsh-api-front-v0.2/README.md

 | `/customers` | All customers | Display all customers, with instant search on it |
 | `/customers/:id` | One customer | Display one specific customer, with all his orders and maybe later some stats (last order, total amount, etc...) |

-The others routes should be like this (but i'm not really sure, _i need to think about it_) :
+The others routes should be like this (but i'm not really sure, _I need to think about it_) :

 | Path | Name | Role |
 |------|------|------|